Purdue-Overwatch/PurdueStat/README.md

 Everyone on the PurdueStat team is a full time student at Purdue University, brought together by the Purdue University Overwatch Club.

+- Josh Park (joshpark8):
-- Josh "Park" Park: Hi!
-I'm Josh, and I'm a second-year student at Purdue studying Math & CS.
-I am currrently on a co-op at Sub-Zero Group Inc. working as a Software Quality Assurance Co-op until August 2023!
-I've been playing Overwatch since 2016, and I was team captain for Purdue's White Team in fall of freshman year.
-I also became president of the club during that spring semester, but gave up my position to go on my co-op in January of 2023.
-I first learned how to code during my senior year of high school, and was hired as an Application Support Developer at Purdue University's Rosen Center for Advanced Computing.
-My personal website is linked [here](https://www.joshpark.dev), and you can also contact me on Discord at park#0001!
+  - About me: Hi!
+I'm Josh, and I am one of the founding members of PurdueStat.
+I'm a second-year student at Purdue studying Math and CS.
+I was previously a team captain for the Purdue Overwatch Club, leading my team to a conference championship and third place at nationals.
+I also served as the president of the Purdue Overwatch Club for around a year, but I surrendered my position to work at Sub-Zero Group Inc. as a Software QA Co-op, where I am now.
+When I am at Purdue, I work as an Application Support Developer at Purdue's Rosen Center for Advanced Computing.
+If you'd like to learn more about me or get in touch, you can find my resume and links to my social media on my [website](https://www.joshpark.dev/)!

 ## Development